 - Clinic or hospital euthanasia.
 In-clinic euthanasia is when a pet owner brings their pet to a veterinary clinic or animal hospital for euthanasia.
 This option may be more affordable than at-home euthanasia.

-What is At-home Euthanasia for Pets?
+What is At-Home Euthanasia for Pets?

 During an at-home euthanasia, the veterinarian will have all the necessary equipment and medication with them, ensuring a tranquil experience for both the pet and their owner(s).
-This is a service commonly used for cats and dogs, but it can also be used for other species of animals.

 Here's what to expect with at-home pet euthanasia: